lelenesk/Alfabot-STD/README.md

 ## Description

 - Basic program and attached DB backup file with demo data to try out the concept.
-Later on, it will get a new, more complex design with PyQt and lots of functions.
+Later on, it will get a new, more complex design and lots of functions.

 ## Demo video:
 https://youtu.be/pK81jXUrq7Y